manusovich/todo/readme.md

 # Todo Test Application

 Application deployed on heroku: https://mashapetodo2.herokuapp.com.
 Before using application, you have to verify your phone in Twilio system.
 We are using trial account and that is why you have to do that.
 Otherwise application will not be able send SMS notification.
-Add your number and verify it, you can do here https://www.twilio.com/user/account/phone-numbers/verified
+You can add & verify your number on this page https://www.twilio.com/user/account/phone-numbers/verified

 ## Rest API

 Main prefix for rest api is "/api".
-We have 2 services /api/session and /api/todo
+We have 2 services /api/session and /api/todo Some API are described below, but this list doesn't show all possibilities.
+Please look at the code.

 ### /session